AdrianoPereira/geoinfo-trends/README.md

 # geoinfo-trends
-A naive study to verify the themes more popular on works published since 2002 on Brazilian Symposium on Geoinformatics (GEOINFO)
+A naive study to verify the themes most common on works published since 2002 on Brazilian Symposium on Geoinformatics (GEOINFO)

 ![](wordcloud-geoinfo.png)